⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 16.28 | Compares the current share price to the company's trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 14.66 | The trailing twelve-month price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings. |

-| Operating Margin | 0.12 | Represents the percentage of revenue left after covering operating expenses, indicating the company's operational efficiency and core business profitability. |
+| Operating Margin | 15.36 | The operating margin measures the percentage of revenue remaining after covering operating costs, indicating a company's operational efficiency and pricing power. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |